villekf/OMEGA-doc/docs/source/features.rst

 ^^^^^^^^
 * OpenCL and CUDA support (single precision only)
  * Works with AMD, Nvidia or Intel GPUs
+ * Has been tested with GPUs from all three (AMD in Windows, Intel in Linux, Nvidia in Linux)
  * Possibly also with mobile device GPUs such as Qualcomm
 * Supports any data that uses ray-tracing
  * Only the source and detector coordinates need to be input